LilaRest/bulb/bulb_docs/authentication.md

 # Initialize all other permissions

-We have just seen how to apply all the **bulb** native permissions, so it would be nice if we could do this with all other node models classes developed in a Django project.
+We've just seen how to apply all the **bulb** native permissions, so it would be nice if we could do this with the other node models classes developed in a Django project.
 **bulb** provides the **`bulb-perms`** command to quickly do that.
-So, you'll just have to run : **```python manage.py bulb-perms```** in your terminal and the CRUD permissions will be created for all your own node models (but not for the natives, which ones are created with the above **`bulb-init`** command).
+You only have to run : **```python manage.py bulb-perms```** in your terminal and the CRUD permissions will be created for all of your node models (but not for the natives, which ones are created with the above **`bulb-init`** command).

 <br/>